thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 drivers should work properly without `nomodeset`.
 If it's not there then maybe the name of the driver is different in your case, or maybe you need to install it first before proceeding further.

 Now, I want to let you know that I spent figuring things out here for a looong time.
-I read a blog posts and forum discussions, but either they didn't exactly fit my case or people who had same issues as me stopped posting on their threads.
+I read blog posts and forum discussions, but either they didn't exactly fit my case or people who had the same issues as me stopped posting on their threads.
 The reason it was so difficult was that I tried to make Ubuntu work without removing `nomodeset` from boot options.
 Here are some of the things which **didn't** work:

 * purging nouveau - there is no need as nvidia drivers blacklist nouveau automatically
 * installing various NVidia drivers from version `nvidia-390` to `nvidia-375` and reinstalling / dpkg-reconfigured xserver-xorg related packages each time and rebooting.
 Here when reloading gdm `sudo systemctl restart gdm`, screen flickered a couple of times and didn't start X server.
 When checked
   X logs for errors `grep EE /var/log/Xorg.0.log` I could see a message `failed to initialize glx extension (compatible nvidia x driver not found)`.
-  So the next step I took is I created the Xorg configuration file manually `X -configure` (when root) and added a couple of things [0] to that configuration:
+  So the next step I took is I created the Xorg configuration file manually `X -configure` (when root) and added a couple of things to that configuration:

   ```
       Section "Device"